 You can purchase your admission tickets in advance here.

 Recommendation: If you are not a big museum person, climb aboard a classic archipelago ship and cruise the waterways of Stockholm on a sightseeing tour instead.
 It’s a great way to experience the untouched nature of the city’s unique archipelago.
 You can book a archipelago cruise here.

 Stockholm Subway Art

 Look at photos of Stockholm on Instagram and you’re bound to see a whole lot of shots of the city’s subway.
 This is because Stockholm decided to turn these transit stops into public art galleries, with more than 90 works of art throughout its 100 stations.
 It’s a great incentive to take the metro around town as you get to see different paintings at each stop.
-Some of the best stops for this include T-Centralen, Rådhuset, and Stadion Station.
+Some of the best stops include T-Centralen, Rådhuset, and Stadion Station.

-Traveling across the city again you’ll arrive in Södermalm to see the Fotografiska – a center for contemporary photography.
+Traveling across the city again, you’ll arrive in Södermalm to see the Fotografiska, a center for contemporary photography.
 There’s two reasons to make the journey here: the center’s many diverse exhibitions and the panorama from its top floor café.
 With four large exhibitions and 20 smaller exhibits held each year, there’s bound to be something that speaks to you.
-And who can’t resist a cafe with a view, especially in a city like Stockholm.
+And who can’t resist a café with a view, especially in a city like Stockholm?

 After a busy day, it’s time to take it easy and explore the trendy neighborhood of Södermalm.
 This district on the city’s southern island has become increasingly popular with locals and tourists alike thanks to its cool and relaxed vibe.
-You might first want to take a walk around and soak in the neighborhood’s character and cliff top views.
-But Södermalm is also known for its bars, so perhaps end your day with a well-deserved drink or two.
+You might first want to take a walk around and soak in the neighborhood’s character and clifftop views.
+Södermalm is also known for its bars, so perhaps end your day with a well-deserved drink or two.

 Stockholm Itinerary: Day 3